May Sunrise from island by Claire Lewis

 Price

-£5 per ticket.
+£5 per ticket (Includes a pasty and drink on arrival).
 (Free virtual tickets are also available.)
 Please read ticket details at checkout and in our FAQ section for important information.Additional booking information

 Hurry!
 Tickets are expected to sell out fast - book now to avoid disappointment.If you can no longer attend, please cancel your ticket via Eventbrite.
 Refunds accepted up to seven days before the event.
 If you need support with this, please email communications@cornwallwildlifetrust.org.uk.
 Alternatively, if you wish to join virtually, please cancel your in-person ticket and book an online ticket.